grain-lang/grain-lang.org/src/tooling/grain_doc.md

 ### @deprecated
 From time to time, we’ll need to deprecate things in the standard library.
 In fact, we’ve already had deprecations in the v0.3.x releases that will be removed in v0.4.
 This has led us to add the `@deprecated` annotation that will produce a warning with the deprecation message.

-## Without Annotations
-Even if decide not to add annotations to your code, running the generator will still output function names and type signatures.